 • Businesses get more value from their data because federating it across the organization enables better data-driven decision-making.

-What Are the Characteristics of a Successful Data Product?
+What are the Characteristics of a Successful Data Product?

 The most significant success factor for a data product is adoption.
 The characteristics that drive adoption include discoverability, reliability, trustworthiness, security, and data quality.

-Because a data mesh is essentially a self-service model, published data needs to be easy to find, well-documented and easy to consume.
+Because a data mesh is essentially a self-service model, published data needs to be easy to find, well-documented, and easy to consume.
 Consumers can provide feedback to domain owners on the quality and utility of a data product to ensure shortcomings are addressed and to enable continuous refinement.

 Data Mesh Management